 But how well are media coping with this story and how is migration being reported in other parts of the world?
-To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration.
+To answer these questions the Ethical Journalism Network published Moving Stories an international review of how media cover migration and have created migration reporting guidelines.
 Supporting media to cover migration with more accuracy and humanity is a key part the EJN’s work.

 Migration Reporting Guidelines

 To provide further support to journalists covering migration the EJN launched new guidelines in September 2016 at the Global Forum for Media Development.
 Download the guidelines here, or watch the video below explaining them by the EJN’s chair Dorothy Byrne.

 This Ethical Journalism Network was commissioned by the International Centre for Migration Policy Development to produce a study analysing how media cover migration in 17 countries in Europe, Middle East and Africa.
 ICMPD commissioned the study within the framework of EUROMED Migration IV (EMM4, 2016-2019) which is financed by the European Union and implemented by ICMPD.

 The preliminary findings of the study were launched in January 2017 at the Brussels Press Club with full study due to published in March.

 The EJN’s CEO Aidan White will be part of the judging panel for the ICMPD Migration Media Award launched in 2017 to recognise and reward the excellence, relevance and newsworthiness of journalism pieces dealing with migration in the Euro-Mediterranean region.